By Dr. Salina Suy

 Bring out all of our cozy and cute sweaters; the sweater season is upon us.

 Thank you again for joining in on this month’s segment in our continuing series called “Defining Dentistry.”
 This month’s column involves Botox dentistry.
+To fix your teeth you could get it done via daytona beach dental implants.

 What is Botox?